What are the 7 main principles of GDPR?

 1. The data subject fully understands and complies.

-2. To fulfil a contract with an individual or for specific tasks before the contract starts.
+2. To fulfill a contract with an individual or for specific tasks before the contract starts.

 3. To meet a legal obligation.